Please read the explanation of hiking times, distances, altitudes and rating levels here.

 If the waterfall is your destination for the day, descend the way you came, or complete a loop by walking down the Jianshan Route.

 Note on the descent from Jianshan Meadow

-From Jianshan Meadow, the trail to Yi Village starts at the north end of the meadow, enters the forest and ascends a low ridge.
+To locate the path of the Yi Village Route, first walk to the north end of the meadow.
+Here a path enters the forest and ascends a low ridge.
 From the top of the ridge it is downhill all the way to Yi village and Haba Village.

 From Jianshan Meadow, cross the stream below the falls and venture south into the woods, passing a couple of huts.
 The valley above leads to Base Camp.
 The path starts out on the right (west) side of the valley and passes through open, deciduous forest.
 It is a bit hard to follow at first but becomes well defined higher up.